bobbrowning/sudsjs/README.md

 # Overview / installation

-Suds Express is a database management system based on node,js.
-No or minimal coding is required to create an in-house CRUD application (Create, Read, Update, Delete).
+SUDSjs is a database management system based on node,js.
+No or minimal coding is required.
 This will:
 * give you a significant head-start for your project;
 * reduce overall development time;